Joshua 21

 1Then came near the heads of the fathers of the Levites unto Eleazar the priest, and unto Joshua the son of Nun, and unto the heads of the fathers of the tribes of the children of Israel; 2And they spake unto them at Shiloh in the land of Canaan, saying, The LORD commanded by the hand of Moses to give us cities to dwell in, with the suburbs thereof for our cattle.
 3And the children of Israel gave unto the Levites out of their inheritance, at the commandment of the LORD, these cities and their suburbs.
 4And the lot came out for the families of the Kohathites: and the children of Aaron the priest, which were of the Levites, had by lot out of the tribe of Judah, and out of the tribe of Simeon, and out of the tribe of Benjamin, thirteen cities.
 5And the rest of the children of Kohath had by lot out of the families of the tribe of Ephraim, and out of the tribe of Dan, and out of the half tribe of Manasseh, ten cities.
 6And the children of Gershon had by lot out of the families of the tribe of Issachar, and out of the tribe of Asher, and out of the tribe of Naphtali, and out of the half tribe of Manasseh in Bashan, thirteen cities.
 7The children of Merari by their families had out of the tribe of Reuben, and out of the tribe of Gad, and out of the tribe of Zebulun, twelve cities.
 8And the children of Israel gave by lot unto the Levites these cities with their suburbs, as the LORD commanded by the hand of Moses.

 There is a quiet confidence in how the Levites make their request.
-They do not beg, and they do not complain that they have been overlooked while every other tribe was settled first.
-They state a promise: The LORD commanded by the hand of Moses to give us cities to dwell in.
-The whole appeal rests not on their need, real as it was, but on God's word, spoken long before through Moses (Num.
+They come holding a promise and state it plainly: The LORD commanded by the hand of Moses to give us cities to dwell in.
+The whole appeal rests on God's word, spoken long before through Moses (Num.
 35:1-8).
 They had watched eleven tribes receive their territories and the priestly line its standing, and through all of it they themselves had held nothing - and yet here they come, not as suppliants hoping for a favour, but as those who have a claim grounded in what God Himself had said.
-To ask God for what He has promised is not presumption; it is faith taking Him at His word.
-And the place they ask it matters: at Shiloh, where the tabernacle stood, before the LORD, in the centre of His appointed worship.

 Three times in these few verses the same phrase falls: by lot.
-The cities are not chosen by the Levites, nor handed out by Joshua according to merit or preference; they came out by lot, the ancient way of letting the decision rest in God's hand rather than man's.
+The cities came out by lot, the ancient way of letting the decision rest in God's hand rather than man's.
 And the lot does something beautiful: it scatters the Levites everywhere.
 The children of Aaron draw cities in Judah, Simeon, and Benjamin; the rest of the Kohathites in Ephraim, Dan, and Manasseh; the Gershonites in the far north among Issachar, Asher, and Naphtali; the Merarites east of Jordan in Reuben and Gad, and in Zebulun.
-No region of Israel is without them.
-This is not the haphazard result of chance but the design of God expressed through the lot - the tribe with no land of its own is sown into the land of all the others, so that wherever an Israelite lived, the law of God and the worship of God were near.
-The dispersion that looks at first like landlessness is in fact a strategy of grace.

 Joshua 21:9-42The Forty-Eight Cities, and the Six Refuges

 11And they gave them the city of Arba the father of Anak, which city is Hebron, in the hill country of Judah, with the suburbs thereof round about it.
-13Thus they gave to the children of Aaron the priest Hebron with her suburbs, to be a city of refuge for the slayer; and Libnah with her suburbs, 21For they gave them Shechem with her suburbs in mount Ephraim, to be a city of refuge for the slayer; and Gezer with her suburbs, 32And out of the tribe of Naphtali, Kedesh in Galilee with her suburbs, to be a city of refuge for the slayer; and Hammoth-dor with her suburbs, and Kartan with her suburbs; three cities.
+13Thus they gave to the children of Aaron the priest Hebron with her suburbs, to be a city of refuge for the slayer; and Libnah with her suburbs, 21For they gave them Shechem with her suburbs in mount Ephraim, to be a city of refuge for the slayer; and Gezer with her suburbs, 32And out of the tribe of Naphtali, Kedesh in Galilee with her suburbs, to be a city of refuge for the slayer; and Hammothdor with her suburbs, and Kartan with her suburbs; three cities.
 41All the cities of the Levites within the possession of the children of Israel were forty and eight cities with their suburbs.
 42These cities were every one with their suburbs round about them: thus were all these cities.

 The long roll of cities - thirteen for the children of Aaron, ten for the rest of the Kohathites, thirteen for the Gershonites, twelve for the Merarites - is not mere bookkeeping, and the first city named tells you why.
 The priestly line of Aaron is settled first, and at the head of their list stands Hebron, in the hill country of Judah, the ancient city of Arba where Abraham, Isaac, and Jacob were buried.
 Of all the towns in Israel, the priests are given the most storied ground in the south - though the text is careful to note that the open fields and villages around it had already gone to Caleb (v.
 12), so that the priests received the city and Caleb kept his reward.
-Every name in this list is a real place where, from now on, a son of Levi would live: a man who knew the law and could teach it, who could answer a question about clean and unclean, who could point a troubled conscience toward the mercy of God.
-The list is long because the mercy is wide.
-There was to be no corner of Israel out of reach of someone who carried the word of God.

 The chapter pauses to count: All the cities of the Levites within the possession of the children of Israel were forty and eight cities with their suburbs.
 Not forty, not fifty - forty-eight, exactly the number Moses had commanded a generation before in the wilderness (Num.
 35:6-7).
 The arithmetic is its own quiet sermon.
 What God had spoken through Moses, down to the precise total, Joshua now carries out to the city.
 There is no rounding, no improvising, no falling short of the figure the LORD had named.
-And the careful repetition that every one came with their suburbs round about them presses the same point: the provision was complete, each city with its pasture, nothing left half-done.
-The God who keeps His promises keeps them in full and in detail - and the dry-looking ledger of city names is, read rightly, a register of exact faithfulness.
-This precision is the very thing the chapter's closing verses will lift up and name.

 Joshua 21:43-45Not One Word Fell to the Ground